sportlane/erlaws/README.txt

 = Usage =

-All erlaws modules (erlaws_s3, _sdb, _sqs) are now parameterized modules.
+All erlaws modules (erlaws_s3, _sdb, _sqs, _ec2) are now parameterized modules.
 You can create a new instance of a modules using (example for erlaws_sdb):

 SDB = erlaws_sdb:new(AWS_KEY, AWS_SEC_KEY, (true|false)).